Dexter Mahaffey

 Interests and Hobbies

-World literature, writing, cultural exchange, trails, Ghana, small farming, music, and angling
+World literature, writing, cultural exchange, trails and waters, Ghana, small farming, and music.

 Brief Biography